ablab/HORmon/README.md

 * `toy8/HORdecomposition.tsv` -- HORs decomposition

 ***Note***: *HORmon should be launch on each centromere independently.
-We currently cannot guarante adequate results, in the case of running HORmon on all centromeres simultaneously.*
+We currently cannot guarantee adequate results, in the case of running HORmon on all centromeres simultaneously.*

 ## CentromereArchitect